programminghistorian/jekyll/en/lessons/shiny-leaflet-newspaper-map-tutorial.md

 ### Install R and Rstudio

-Tp get started with this tutorial, you should install the latest versions of [R](https://cran.rstudio.com/) and [Rstudio](https://www.rstudio.com/products/rstudio/download/) on your local machine.
+To get started with this tutorial, you should install the latest versions of [R](https://cran.rstudio.com/) and [Rstudio](https://www.rstudio.com/products/rstudio/download/) on your local machine.
 The R programming language has a very popular IDE (Integrated Development Environment) called RStudio, which is often used alongside R, as it provides a large set of features to make coding in the language more convenient.
 We'll use RStudio throughout the lesson.

 Previous *Programming Historian* lessons have covered [working with R](/en/lessons/r-basics-with-tabular-data) and [working with the tidyverse](/en/lessons/data_wrangling_and_management_in_R).
 It would be useful to go through these lessons beforehand, to learn the basics of installing R and using the tidyverse for data wrangling.